Pavement Preservation & MSTU Road Paving Programs

 For every $1 spent on pavement preservation, we save an estimated $6 to $10 or more in future reconstruction costs.
 By resurfacing at the right time, we can extend the life of the pavement at a much lower cost than reconstructing the roadway at a later date.

-Roadways are selected based on condition inspection, location groupings and the right timing to apply treatment before the roadway needs more expensive reconstruction measures.
+Roadways are selected based on condition inspection, location groupings and timing to apply treatment before the roadway needs more expensive reconstruction measures.

 spending money on maintenance earlier in pavement save money overall